m99coder/bootstrap-parcel-bytesize-icons/README.md

 > Bootstrap 4.x Template with Parcel Bundler and Bytesize Icons

+This is a basic Bootstrap 4.x template using [Parcel](https://parceljs.org/) as a bundler and the beautifully crafted SVG [Bytesize Icons](https://danklammer.com/bytesize-icons/).

 Use one of the following commands:

 * `npm run serve`: Starts a server and watches for changes